iTwin/bis-schemas/Domains/4-Application/Connectors/GeologicalModel/GeologicalModel.remarks.md

 ### FaultBlock

 Instances of `FaultBlock` do not have geometry on their own, and are separated by `FaultSurface`s.
 An instance of `FaultBlock` owns instances of `GeologicalCategoryVolume` and adjacent `ContactSurface`s modeling its parts.
+Instances of `FaultBlock` are expected to always be contained in a `GeologicalModel`.

+### GeologicAnalyticalPartition

-A `FaultBlock` is owned by a `GeologicalModel`
+A `GeologicAnalyticalPartition` is always submodeled by a `GeologicalModel`.

 ### GeologicalCategoryVolume

 Instances of `GeologicalCategoryVolume` are expected to be children of a `FaultBlock` instance that they are part of.
 They represent a particular Geological Category, such as lithology.
 An instance of `GeologicalCategoryVolume` can use multiple `ContactSurfaceIsAdjecentToVolume` relationship instances to associate it with its adjacent `ContactSurface`s.

+### GeologicalModel

+A `GeologicalModel` contain all `GeologicalElement3d` instances resulting from the interpretation of a specific Geological model.
+A `GeologicalModel` always sub-models an instance of `GeologicAnalyticalPartition`.

 ### ContactSurface